ashrufsyed/iitm_thesis/README.md

-# A LaTeX template for IITM thesis/synopsis - 2019
+# A New and Improved LaTeX template for IITM thesis/synopsis - 2020

 - This is a LaTeX2e system with a `iitmdiss.cls` file and various templates (thesis.tex, `synopsis.tex` and `chapter.tex`) that should format a report as per the [IITM Thesis](FormattingGuidelines/thesis_format.pdf)/[Synopsis](FormattingGuidelines/synopsis_format) guidelines.